ApcarJo/FrontEnd_ReactMovieSuite/README.md

 Thanks to all our classmates for the help and work as a great team.

 Things runned out of time to implement:
+- better design of the content scroll
+- gradient on scroll
+- price and costs calculation of the rents
+- error when register allow you to create an account without a match with repeat password
+- responsive design

 [🔝](#top)